nisharao321/exp2a/relative-humidity-of-whirling-hygrometer-nitk/README.md

 <b>Discipline | <b>Engineering
 :--|:--|
 <b> Lab | <b>  Mining Environmental Engineering Lab
 <b> Experiment|     <b> 2a.
-Relative Humidity of Whirling Hygrometer.
+Relative Humidity of Whirling Hygrometer

 <h5> About the Experiment : </h5>
-Determination of  relative humidity of a given location using whirling hygrometer and compare the result obtained using psychrometric chart.
+Determination of  relative humidity of a given location using whirling hygrometer and compare the result obtained using psychrometric chart

 <b>Name of Developer | <b> Dr. Pruthviraj U
 :--|:--|